stefanocoretta/panman/MANUAL.md

 ## Citations in note styles

-Pandoc’s citation processing is designed to allow you to move between author-date, numerical, and note styles without modifying the markdown source.
+Pandoc’s citation processing is designed to allow you to move between author-date, numerical, and note styles without modifying the Markdown source.
 When you’re using a note style, avoid inserting footnotes manually.
 Instead, insert citations just as you would in an author-date style—for example,